 Late reporting of adverse event reports is not a new safety issue for patients.

-A 2023 news article reported that since 2010, “the FDA has cited companies more than 5,000 times for not handling, reviewing, or investigating complaints properly, or for not reporting adverse events on time.”
+A news article in 2023 reported that since 2010, “the FDA has cited companies more than 5,000 times for not handling, reviewing, or investigating complaints properly, or for not reporting adverse events on time.”

 Five years earlier, federal officials reached a settlement with a device manufacturer in part for “failing to file required adverse event reports” describing device-related patient harms.

-In 2016, a report by a U.S. Senate committee focusing on endoscopes concluded that problems with FDA’s “adverse event device database, as well as slow and incomplete reporting by manufacturers and hospitals, appear to have left FDA staff unable to develop an accurate sense of the frequency and severity of the infection outbreaks.”
+Almost a decade ago, a report by a U.S. Senate committee focusing on endoscopes concluded in 2016 that problems with FDA’s “adverse event device database, as well as slow and incomplete reporting by manufacturers and hospitals, appear to have left FDA staff unable to develop an accurate sense of the frequency and severity of the infection outbreaks.”

 FDA warning letters

-FDA commonly issues “warning letters” to manufacturers for violating one or more federal regulations that could cause a medical device, currently in use, to pose a safety risk.
-While public, these letters are not ordinarily written to, nor provide guidance for, healthcare facilities or patients.
+FDA routinely issues “warning letters” to manufacturers for violating one or more federal regulations that could cause a medical device, currently in use, to pose a safety concern.
+While public, these letters are not ordinarily written to, nor provide specific guidance for, healthcare facilities or patients, which can cause them confusion.

-Some of these warning letters may label a device “misbranded,” consistent with the FDA’s legal authority under the Federal Food, Drug, and Cosmetic Act (“FDCA”), due to the manufacturer’s failure (as alleged by the FDA) to submit adverse event reports to the FDA within the 30-day regulatory timeframe.
+Some of these warning letters may label a device “misbranded,” consistent with the FDA’s legal authority under the Federal Food, Drug, and Cosmetic Act (“FDCA”), due to the manufacturer’s alledged failure to submit adverse event reports to the FDA within the 30-day regulatory timeframe.
+Similarly, FDA may state that a device is “adulterated” for certain other regulatory violations.

 Medical device adverse event reporting requirements are designed to protect Americans by providing FDA with a tool to detect potential safety issues.
 When device manufacturers fail to report adverse events, unsuspecting patients are placed at risk. — FDA Commissioner (2018)